 Buying Guide: Fiocchi 12-Gauge 3″ 3 Shot

-With heavy pellets and the ability to place effective penetration at 40 yards, the #2 shot is one of the favorite loads for goose hunters.
-The pellet size is .15 inches, giving enough power for geese while remaining effective for distance shots on ducks and other waterfowl.
+The #2 is a heavy pellet and has an effective penetration at 40 yards.
+It is a favorite load for goose hunters.
+The pellet size is .15 inches.
+This gives enough power for geese.
+It is effective for distance shots on ducks and other waterfowl.

 Buying Guide: Winchester 12-Gauge 2-3/4″ 2 Shot

-#1 shot has a pellet diameter of .16 inches, giving it effective power to knock down geese and other large birds.
-Although it is rarer, and some manufacturers don’t even bother making it, this can be an effective load for large waterfowl.
+The #1 shot has a pellet diameter of .16 inches, giving it effective power to knock down geese and other large birds.
+It is rarer and some manufacturers don’t even make it.
+It can be an effective load for large waterfowl.